AS-T in Early Childhood Education for Transfer

 - Completion of the following major courses with grades of C or P or better.

-- Completion of a maximum of 60 CSU-transferable semester units with a grade point average of at least 2.0; and
+- Completion of 60 CSU-transferable semester units with a grade point average of at least 2.0; and

 - Certified completion of either the California State University General Education Breadth pattern (CSU GE-B) or the Intersegmental General Education Transfer Curriculum (IGETC).